An overview of all configuration options in Nette Framework.

 in the configuration, it will be merged with the default one

-application: scanComposer: no # default: true scanFilter: Page # default: Presenter scanDirs: - foo
+application: scanComposer: false # default: true scanFilter: Page # default: Presenter scanDirs: - foo

 In this case